 If conservatives retain power as current polls suggest, first-mover opportunities post-Brexit will appear for nimble organisations as the U.K. seeks to redefine its relationship with the EU, the world’s largest economy and tourism market.
 Until the outcome of Brexit negotiations is confirmed, uncertainty will likely continue to affect the stability of the pound, as well as consumer and investor confidence in the U.K.

 In theory, a weaker pound should boost the fortunes of Britain’s exporters and the transportation companies that support them.
 It will also make British expertise more cost-competitive on the continent.
-For one, the demand for highly sought-after British rail engineers is expected to continue to rise as the privatisation of Europe’s rail operations gathers pace as countries look to adhere with Europe’s Fourth Railway Directive.
+For one, the demand for highly sought-after British rail engineers is expected to continue to rise as the privatization of Europe’s rail operations gathers pace as countries look to adhere with Europe’s Fourth Railway Directive.

 The benefits of a weaker pound have yet to materialise on a wider scale as the volume of outbound goods and services from Britain shrank in the first quarter of 2017.
 Moreover, there are signs the pound’s volatility has prompted some belt tightening among British consumers: Retail sales fell by 1.4% in the first quarter of 2017, the biggest quarterly drop since 2010.